Geometrical Product Specification and Verification: Geometrical specification families

-Run-out specification is an other family that involves both form and location.
+Run-out specification is another family that involves both form and location:

 Examples

 Presentation

 This paragraph contains examples of dimensional and geometrical specification to illustrate the definition and use of dimensional and positional specifications.

 The dimensions and tolerance values (displayed in blue in the figures) shall be numerical values on actual drawings. d, l1, l2 are used for length values. Δd is used for a dimensional tolerance value and t, t1, t2 for positional tolerance values.
 For each example we present: